 Referrals from other local, out of state and greater Minnesota hospitals or facilities are assessed, using the same criteria, by a member of the admitting department's clinical liason team.

 If you have questions or wish to make a referral,

 These assessments are done by phone or onsite.
 If an inpatient stay is recommended, the admission staff will work with the insurance company, referring facility, patient and family to arrange for the admission.

 If an inpatient stay is not deemed appropriate, then recommendations are provided by the assessing physician or nurse practitioner.

-Referrals for persons with a spinal cord injury can be made to the Sister Kenny Rehabilitation Associates Clinic and to the outpatient therapy department at Abbott Northwestern:
+Referrals for persons with a spinal cord injury can be made to the Courage Kenny Rehabilitation Associates Clinic and to the outpatient therapy department at Abbott Northwestern: